 St. John is just one of many LCMS congregations in the area that have become the presence of Christ in their communities and neighborhoods.

 Thousands of homes were significantly damaged.
-Most of the damaged homes were not located in a “flood plain,” and as a result, St. John2flood insurance was not required and insurance could not be applied.
+Most of the damaged homes were not located in a “flood plain,” and as a result, flood insurance was not required and insurance could not be applied.
 Two teachers at Salem Lutheran Church in Tomball, Laure Honeck and Brittney Stommel, were included in this category and sustained severe damage to their homes, floors and walls as well as personal content including furniture, televisions and computers.
 Brittney reported that there was eight inches of water in her home.
 Both are in need of significant financial assistance.

 Reports have also been received concerning the vehicles of a number of LCMS pastors.
 Their vehicles have been damaged or totaled in the flood and assistance has been requested.